 Tour de France.
 The world’s most famous cycling competition lasts for three weeks in July (precise dates and routes change each year).
 Even if you don't have much interest in witnessing a cycling race, you should still check the schedule.
 The route passes through many cities and towns throughout the country, and most lodging options in these locales will be fully booked during this time.

-La Fête de la Bastille (Bastille Day).
-A national holiday celebrated annually across the country on July 14 marks the anniversary of the 1789 storming of the Bastille Prison—one of the first major events leading up to the French Revolution.
+La Fête de la Bastille (Bastille Day)Nationwide (July 14).
+A national holiday celebrated annually across the country marks the anniversary of the 1789 storming of the Bastille Prison—one of the first major events leading up to the French Revolution.

-Festival d’Avignon.
-The courtyard of Avignon’s Palais des Papes (Pope’s Palace) as well as other locations throughout the city, holds the annual arts festival showcasing a French or world premiere of a new musical or theatrical production.
+Festival d'Avignon.
+The courtyard of the Palais des Papes (Pope's Palace), as well as other locations throughout the city, hold the annual arts festival, which showcases a French or world premiere of a new musical or theatrical production.

-Tour du Mont-Blanc – 11 Days.
-Circle the highest summit in Western Europe in ten days of trekking with this summer itinerary.
-Start in the Chamonix Valley and hike through France, Italy, and Switzerland with iconic Alpine vistas throughout.
-Hike over high mountain passes and quiet meadows, see the Alps reflected in mirror-like Swiss lakes, visit the classic resort towns of Courmayeur and Chamonix, and spend each night sleeping comfortably in charming mountain huts and lodges.
+Tour du Mont-Blanc - 11 Days.
+An ideal summer itinerary sees you trekking the highest summit in Western Europe in 10 days.
+Start in the Chamonix Valley and hike through France, Italy, and Switzerland, which have iconic Alpine vistas, and spend each night sleeping comfortably in charming mountain huts and lodges.

 More Helpful Information